-During his director’s report on Wednesday night’s Parks & Rec meeting, Joe Siciliano said that the department is looking at turfing the three middle school fields and has received designs on paper and is currently looking at estimates.
+During his director’s report on Wednesday night’s Parks & Rec meeting, Joe Siciliano said that the department is looking at turfing the three middle school fields.
+He said he had received designs on paper and is currently looking at estimates.

-He said the department as $40,000, appropriated in July, for studying the three middle school fields and is working with Milone and McBroom.
+He said the department has $40,000, appropriated in July, for studying the three middle school fields and is working with Milone and MacBroom.
 He said that company designed the Cos Cob field, and have done other projects in Town.

 Siciliano said a key consideration in the process is avoiding the pitfalls of soil testing.
 While no testing or sampling of soil has taken place to date, he pointed out that the discovery of hot spots could result in expensive remediation and lengthy time delays.

-Pointing to the examples of contamination at Byram Park, New Leb and Greenwich High School, once a hot spot is discovered, he said it becomes impossible to cancel the project.
+Pointing to the examples of contamination at Byram Park, New Lebanon School and Greenwich High School, once a hot spot is discovered, he said it becomes impossible to cancel the project.
 Mandatory remediation is triggered and environmental groups become involved.

 In proceeding with cost estimates, Siciliano said that the company is coming up with 2 proposed layouts for each field, and are being asked for cost estimates for each.